 Rather, about 45% of the increased need for electricity in 2021 is estimated to have been covered with fossil fuel energy and will account for 40% of the increase in 2022.
 The rest is nuclear.

 What all these numbers boil down to is another grim result: in only the first half of 2021, CO2 emissions from electricity rose by 5% compared to 2019.
 By June of 2021, the carbon emissions from the energy sector were 7% more than in June of 2019.

-How to transition from fossil fuels to renewable energy: hybrid energy
+How to transition to renewable energy from fossil fuels: hybrid energy

 [Related Article - How to Find Renewable Energy Startups to Invest In]

-Another issue of the utmost importance is the lack of investment in renewable technology that can hinder the entire transition process.
+Another issue of the utmost importance is the lack of investment in renewable technology and renewable energy ideas that can hinder the entire transition process.
 Although the optimization of traditional energy is integral to the transition to fully sustainable clean energy systems, it’s important that investment in renewable technology doesn’t stagnate.
 Now, let's get into the fuels that are primed for the transition stage.

 The case for natural gas as transition energy